Seven killed in disputed Kashmir in cross-border shelling

 India has been struggling to restore normality in Kashmir, deploying thousands more soldiers after Wani's killing appeared to breathe new life into a 28-year armed revolt that had ebbed, with little international attention.

-A Pakistan-based Kashmiri militant commander, whom the United States last week added to its list of global terrorists, had called for a strike on Saturday to mark Wani's killing.
+A Pakistan-based Kashmiri militant commander, who Washington last week added to a list of global terrorists, called for a strike on Saturday to mark Wani's killing and led the protest in Muzaffarabad, the capital of Pakistan-controlled Kashmir.

-Syed Salahuddin's United Jihad Council, an umbrella body of anti-India militants based in Pakistan-held Kashmir, has vowed to continue its struggle to liberate Kashmir.
+Syed Salahuddin's United Jihad Council, an umbrella body of anti-India militants based in Pakistan-held Kashmir, vowed to continue its struggle to liberate Kashmir and called upon Islamabad to support their efforts "militarily."

+"Diplomatic, moral and political support will not work anymore," he said, addressing a large crowd gathered in an open space in Muzaffarabad.

+He said a tripartite dialogue between India, Pakistan and the Kashmiris to resolve the dispute in accordance with U.N.
+Security Council resolutions, would be welcomed.

-(Writing by Drazen Jorgic; editing by John Stonestreet)
+(Writing by Drazen Jorgic; Editing by Janet Lawrence and Helen Popper)